ny-shao/ny-shao.github.io/about.md

 permalink: /about/
 ---

-A personal blog of myself, Ning-Yi SHAO, an asistant professor of Faculty of Health Sciences, University of Macau, focusing on the things I feel interesting, mostly about bioinformatics, evolution, and medicine.
+A personal blog of myself, Ning-Yi SHAO, an associate professor of Faculty of Health Sciences, University of Macau, focusing on the things I feel interesting, mostly about bioinformatics, evolution, and medicine.

 This site was build on Jekyll.